 Do PV batteries modeled for compliance align with real-world battery behavior?
 2019 California energy code adopted criteria for minimum energy allowances for on-site PV and batteries.
 This study investigates battery algorithms and methods used to represent battery controls (rulesets) currently used in Title 24 compliance software to assess the accuracy of representation.
 The study seeks to identify and evaluate the feasible enhancements to these algorithms and rulesets.

 CalBEM’s Working Group 2 found that “building energy modeling” means different things to different people.
 In order to identify education priorities, the group needed a common understanding of “BEM”.
 This whitepaper aims to address this need and defines the common uses for BEM and identifies typical roles of people who perform BEM.

 At CalBEM 2019, Working Group 2 identified a need for an in-depth exploration of existing BEM educational resources in order to identify and remedy gaps.
 The project was approved by the CalBEM Steering Committee and funded by Southern California Edison, culminating in the release of this report in November 2021.

-New volume released in 2022!
-This series is completely free to view online, highlighting what sustainable building results can be achieved with the aid of energy modeling.
+New volume released in 2023!
+This series is completely free to view or download online, highlighting what sustainable building results can be achieved with the aid of energy modeling.
 Over the course of the series the focus has shifted from zero net energy (ZNE) to all-electric designs, reflecting California’s goal of a carbon-free electrical grid by 2045.